-The Associate of Applied Science (AAS) degree is a two-year undergraduate degree similar to the Associate of Arts (AA) and the Associate of Science (AS) degree.
+The AAS degree is a two-year undergraduate degree similar to the Associate of Arts (AA) and the Associate of Science (AS) degree.
 Unlike AA and AS degrees, which are designed primarily as transfer degrees, the AAS degree is designed for students who intend to enter the workforce following graduation from their program.
-While some students who earn an AAS degree may transfer to a four-year college or university to pursue a bachelor's degree, some AAS courses are not granted transfer equivalency credit, nor will they fulfill the general education requirements of a bachelor's program.
+While some students who earn an AAS degree may transfer to a four-year college or university to pursue a bachelor's degree, some AAS courses are not granted transfer equivalency credit, nor will they fulfill the General Education requirements of a bachelor's program.
 The AAS degree is designed for those students who plan to seek employment based upon the competencies and skills attained through these programs.
 While not designed to meet the needs of students who transfer to a four-year institution, portions of the CCAF AAS degree and associated credit may transfer depending on the policies of the receiving college or university.
+However, the Air University Associate-to- Baccalaureate Cooperative (AU-ABC) program connects CCAF graduates with online 4-year degree programs.
+The AU-ABC program includes postsecondary institutions with institutional accreditation.